JCarroll-OU/Biomimetic-Human-Hand/README.md

   ![WIP: Forearm Assembly, Top](/Renders/assembly%20guide%20top.png)
   ![WIP: Forearm Assembly, Right](/Renders/assembly_guide_right.png)
   ![WIP: Forearm Assembly, Render](/Renders/Phalanx_Assembly_2024-Jun-28_02-02-48AM-000_CustomizedView21154948335_png.png)
+  - Finger assemblies in black, palm assembly in yellow, and wrist is in blue.
   ![Concept Art: Production at scale](/Renders/Sheet%20Metal%20Phalanx%20-%20Concept%20Art%20for%20Mk2.png)
   - Concept art for a future version of this project.
 This is meant to be produced at scale where the cost would be approximately the same as the 3D-printed counterparts.